NoScatolin/iGather/README.md

-iGather is a script/tool i developed to make Reconaissance and Information Gathering more practical and easy.
+iGather is a script/tool i developed to make Reconaissance/Information Gathering more practical and easy.